bowman-lab/diffnets/README.md

 import diffnets

--You now have diffnets installed.
+*You now have diffnets installed.
 When using diffnets, remember to be in the proper conda environment!
-For example, run this before using diffnets
+For example, run this before using diffnets*

 conda activate diffnets